-- Identification involves determining the specific type and version of file format you are dealing with.
+- Identification involves determining the specific type and version of a file format on hand.
 Files are bitstreams that are encoded into a standardized format.
 Examples include: JPG, MP3, TIFF, etc.

-- Validation involves checking whether the file conforms to the relevant file format specification based on its identification.
-The file must be both well-formed – i.e. meeting all the required elements of form, such as its structure, – as well as valid, meaning that it conforms to all of the required rules of the format, such as its quality.
+- Validation involves checking whether a file conforms to its relevant file format specification based on its identification.
+A file must be both well-formed – i.e. meeting all the required elements of form, such as its structure, – as well as valid, meaning that it conforms to all of the required rules of the format, such as quality characteristics.

-- Characterization involves determining the intrinsic properties of the file’s format.
+- Characterization involves retrieving metadata related to the intrinsic properties of a file.
 Technical information such as aspect ratio, compression level, and sharpness, can be extracted as metadata from individual files, for example.

 It is important to identify, validate, and characterize files because it answers important questions about how to best approach long-term preservation.
 What kinds of files are you dealing with and what kinds of information are they likely to contain?
-Do they need to be converted into a different format that can be more reliably preserved or for improving access?
-What are the risks associated with certain formats?
+Are they of suitable quality for long-term preservation?
+Do they need to be converted into a different format that can be more reliably preserved or more easily accessed?

 Fixity is the quality of knowing that a digital file has not been altered or changed in any way.
-Changes could occur because of aged or failing storage media, issues during transfer, or human error.
+Establishing fixity is a key method of ensuring the integrity of files.
+Changes could occur because of aged or failing storage media, an interruption during transfer, or human error.
 Unintentional changes to a file are a common risk during migration or transfer, and therefore it is important that fixity checks be conducted as part of these procedures.
 Common ways of checking and ensuring fixity are through calculating checksums and the use of write blocking hardware.

 Checksums are a method of verifying the integrity of digital files and are commonly used for the monitoring of a file’s fixity over time.
 Checksums are often called a “digital fingerprint” because they provide a unique numerical identification for a particular manifestation of a file.
 If even a small part of that file changes, re-calculating the file’s checksum will provide a different value.
 This allows for the continuous monitoring of fixity, as well as the identification of duplicate files.
 Please note that the checksum will not change if the filename is altered, only the file itself.

 BagIt-based transfer tools, such as Exactly and Bagger, automatically use checksums to establish fixity.
-There are also tools, such as Fixity from AVP, which are dedicated specifically to monitoring fixity and eliminating duplication through calculating checksums.
+There are also tools, such as Fixity from AVP, which are dedicated specifically to monitoring fixity by calculating checksums.